bnaras/cubature-1.0.2/README.md

 slight modifications here on github so that the build process may download it on demand during the build process.

-The specific modifications I made are:
+The specific modifications/additions I made are:

 - This file